blaire101/Spark-Journey-2025/README-SQL.md

 SELECT * FROM segments;
 ```

+- WHERE: Filters rows <mark>before GROUP BY</mark>, applied to the original rows.
+- HAVING: Filters groups <mark>after GROUP BY</mark>, applied to the aggregated results.

 | user\_id | flag\_date | cnt | start\_date | end\_date  |
 | -------- | ---------- | --- | ----------- | ---------- |
 | A        | 2024-12-31 | 3   | 2025-01-01  | 2025-01-03 |